codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/multi-git-triggers.md

 Sometimes however, you want a pipeline to be triggered by another git repository (other than the main one).
 An example would be:

-1. Repository A contains a deployment pipeline with associated `codefresh.yml`
+1. Repository A contains a deployment pipeline with associated `codefresh.yml`.
-1. Repository B is creating binary artifacts that are deployed by pipeline A
+1. Repository B is creating binary artifacts that are deployed by pipeline A.

 In those cases, Codefresh supports adding [multiple git triggers]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/) on the same pipeline.
 This way pipeline A will be triggered by commits to both repository A and repository B. Notice however that the `codefresh.yml` file used will still be fetched as mentioned in the webhook.